-Glenn O. Hawbaker, Inc. of State College is the contractor on this $8.7 million project, Work will continue until a winter project shut-down in late 2016.
-Work will resume in spring 2017 and continue through mid-October.
+Glenn O. Hawbaker, Inc. of State College is the contractor on this $82 million project.

-Motorists can check conditions on more than 40,000 roadway miles, by visiting www.511PA.com.
-511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information and access to more than 700 traffic cameras.
+Motorists can check conditions on more than 40,000 roadway miles by visiting www.511PA.com.
+511PA is free and available 24 hours a day and provides traffic delay warnings, weather forecasts, traffic speed information, and access to more than 860 traffic cameras.

 511PA is also available through a smartphone application for iPhone and Android devices, by calling 5-1-1, or by following regional Twitter alerts accessible on the 511PA website.